arvados/l7g/CGFv3-Schema.md

 The tile map is stored as a string with a tile map entry stored per line.
 For each line, each allele is separated by a `:`.
 For each allele, tiles are separated by a `;`.
-If the span of a tile is greater than 1, the lenght of the span is indicated by a `+` followed by the number of "base" tiles it spans.
+If the span of a tile is greater than 1, the length of the span is indicated by a `+` followed by the number of "base" tiles it spans.

 For example, here is a portion of a tile map: